5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 ## Prerequisites for enabling Hibernation on Hackintosh systems

-For hibernation to work successfully, there are a few prerequisites that *must* be met first:
+For hibernation to work successfully on Hackintoshes, there are a few prerequisites that *must* be met first:

 - **Config adjustments**: